MohsenSoltanifar/descfars/README.md

 # Course3Week4Assignment
-R Package to describe American National  Fatality Analysis Reporting System (FARS) data 2012-2015
+This R Package  describes American National  Fatality Analysis Reporting System (FARS) data 2012-2015.

+#Installation
+First install the "devtools" package on your R system.
+Then you may install and load this package from GitHub with:

+# install.packages("devtools")
+devtools::install_github("MohsenSoltanifar/descfars")